How to ‘Put Your Child Up’ for Adoption: Support and Resources

 When you choose an open adoption, you can make the choices you want for your child rather than someone else.
 You won’t have to wonder if your child is safe and cared for the way you would like.

-Open adoption allows you to be part of your child’s life throughout their growing-up years.
+Open adoption allows you the opportunity to be part of your child’s life throughout their growing-up years.
 You can get pictures and updates, and even have in-person visits with the adoptive family.
 Birth mothers at Lifetime Adoption are in control of their own adoption plan.

 What Choices Do I Have With Open Adoption?